dendie-sanjaya/ci-cd-best-practice/readme.md

 ![Token Jenkins 4](./ss/jenknis-11-pipeline-sonarcube-token-8.jpg)

-## 10. Konfigurasi Trivy
+## 10. Trivy Configuration

-Trivy digunakan untuk memindai image container dari sisi keamanan.
-Tool ini mendeteksi vulnerability berdasarkan database CVE terbaru.
+Trivy is used to scan container images for security.
+This tool detects vulnerabilities based on the latest CVE database.

-Dengan Trivy, risiko deployment image yang tidak aman dapat diminimalkan sebelum aplikasi dijalankan di environment target.
+With Trivy, the risk of deploying unsafe images can be minimized before the application runs in the target environment.

-### 10.1 Instalasi Plugin Trivy
+### 10.1 Installing Trivy Plugin

 ![Trivy Plugin](./ss/jenknis-12-pipeline-overview-trivy-plugin.jpg)
 ![Trivy Plugin 2](./ss/jenknis-12-pipeline-overview-trivy-plugin-2.jpg)

-### 10.2 Konfigurasi Trivy
+### 10.2 Trivy Configuration

 ![Trivy Setting](./ss/jenknis-12-pipeline-overview-trivy-plugin-3jpg)

-### 10.3 Tampilan Report Trivy
+### 10.3 Trivy Report View

 ![Trivy Report](./ss/jenknis-12-pipeline-overview-trivy-plugin-4.jpg)

-## 11. Konfigurasi Docker Hub (Artifact Registry)
+## 11. Docker Hub Configuration (Artifact Registry)

-Docker Hub berfungsi sebagai tempat penyimpanan image hasil build.
-Registry memungkinkan image digunakan kembali oleh environment lain secara konsisten.
+Docker Hub is used as a storage place for built images.
+The registry allows images to be reused by other environments consistently.

-Integrasi Docker Hub ke Jenkins dilakukan menggunakan token agar proses autentikasi lebih aman.
+Integrating Docker Hub with Jenkins is done using a token for safer authentication.

 ![SSH Install](./ss/jenknis-13-autodeploy-docker-1.jpg)
 ![SSH Install 2](./ss/jenknis-13-autodeploy-docker-2.jpg)